manmoon/uav-heatmap-monitor/README.md

 Prior to running, review the configs in `config.py`, in particular those in the `SinglePointMissionConfig` as well as the `HeatmapConfig` classes.
 Here are some notable config options:

 * `system_address` tells the script where it can connect to the drone.
 If running in a simulator, this will most likely be `"udp://:14540"`.
-If running on a companion computer that is connected to the drone via a serial port, this value will look more like `"serial:///dev/ttymxc2:50051"`.
+If running on a companion computer that is connected to the drone via a serial port, this value will look something like `"serial:///dev/ttymxc2:50051"`.
 * `render_to_screen` and `render_to_video` should both be set to `False` if running on the drone's companion computer.
 If testing from a desktop machine, setting them to `True` will render live output and save it to a video file.
 * `video_capture_mode` determines where the input video stream is coming from.
 It can be set to `'FILE'`, `'CAMERA_DIRECT'`, or `'CAMERA_GSTREAMER'`.
 See `config.py` for more granular configs relating to each of those three options.
 * `video_capture_time_seconds` specifies how many seconds the drone should hover in the air to capture data and generate a heatmap.
 Ideally this should be set to a larger value for sparser scenes.